mpv-player/mpv/DOCS/man/vo.rst

         This is automatically disabled for anamorphic video, because this feature doesn't work correctly with this.

+    ``sigmoid-upscaling``
+        When upscaling in linear light, use a sigmoidal color transform to avoid emphasizing ringing artifacts.

+    ``sigmoid-center``
+        The center of the sigmoid curve used for ``sigmoid-upscaling``, must be a float between 0.0 and 1.0.
+Defaults to 0.75 if not specified.

+    ``sigmoid-slope``
+        The slope of the sigmoid curve used for ``sigmoid-upscaling``, must be a float between 1.0 and 20.0.
+Defaults to 6.5 if not specified.

     ``no-npot``
         Force use of power-of-2 texture sizes.
 For debugging only.
         Borders will be distorted due to filtering.